 When I first heard about Cricut’s new line of Infusible Ink I was immediately fascinated!
 Was it a new type of vinyl or iron-on?
 What special tools are needed?
 Can it be applied to all materials?
 How long will it last?
-I’m sure you have the same questions so I decided to write the Beginner’s Guide to Cricut Infusible Ink!
+I’m sure you have the same questions, so I wrote the Beginner’s Guide to Cricut Infusible Ink!

 Here’s a quick video to see just how amazing Cricut Infusible Ink is!

 What is Infusible Ink?

 Infusible Ink is an ink transfer process where the colors on a transfer sheet are applied directly into the blank surface.
 Notice that I said “into” instead of “onto.”
 Unlike heat-transfer vinyl, the ink isn’t sitting on top of the surface, it’s directly applied into and absorbed by the fibers.
 Unlike HTV, if you were to run your hands over the bag in the picture below, you wouldn’t be able to tell where the bag ends and the words begin.
 There’s no way it’ll ever peel or flake…amazing, right?!

 Cricut has two ways to apply Infusible Ink: Cricut Infusible Ink Transfer Sheets and Cricut Infusible Ink Markers / Cricut Infusible Ink Pens.
 This tutorial will be using the Transfer Sheets only but you can see the markers in action in my Back To School Personalized Masks with Cricut Infusible Ink tutorial.